Wolfsburg Volkswagen Plant: History

-Porsche – the general manager of the newly founded "VW GmbH" – had explored modern production methods on study trips to the US, especially assembly line production, with which Ford had revolutionized profitable mass production.
+Porsche, the general manager of the newly founded VW GmbH, had explored modern production methods on study trips to the US, especially assembly line production, with which Henry Ford had revolutionized profitable mass production.

 Location

 In 1938, after a six-month search, Gezuvor found the future factory location.
-The location of the factory was the newly founded "City of the KdF-Wagen near Fallersleben", Wolfsburg since 1945.
+The location of the factory was the newly founded "City of the KdF-Wagen near Fallersleben" (renamed Wolfsburg in 1945).
 This city, which was planned on the drawing board, was created together with the plant from the end of the 1930s.
 The location on the Mittelland Canal in the glacial valley of the Aller was found more or less by chance as a result of a trip by Lafferentz to the rural and sparsely populated area near the municipality of Fallersleben and Wolfsburg Castle with the Schulenbergische Gutshof estate there.
 It was located almost in the geographical centre of the nation and offered the following convenient transport connections: